I’m a seamstress. I love sewing. But hats? Never crossed my mind. Then…

 A few thousand later, I figured we were on to something and, like the good Yoopers we are, it was time to share them with everyone.
 The label has changed and of course the patterns, but it’s the same hat from the start and still as unique and warm as the people who wear them.

-Hope you enjoy your Yooper Chook.
-And please, share your Yooper Chook story with us for the website Yooper Chook User Guide.
+Feel free to share your Yooper Chook photos with us for the website’s Chook Lover Gallery.
+We love seeing them in action.
+Everybody does!
 Send us your photos of the Yooper Chooks in use and let us know when it saves your face.
 Contact us with your submission for consideration.